CharlesEnding/imoqReader/readme.md

 ## Models

 Each model has its own vertex scale.
 One should be careful to apply it only after the vertices have been converted to floats or there will be overflows.
-The UVs are between 0 and 256 and should be normalized to 0-1 render.
+The UVs are between 0 and 256 and should be normalized to 0-1.
 The model transforms are stored in the dummies (position, rotation) and the model itself (scale).
+Dummies cannot be linked to models through the files.
+The information is just not there.
+In later iterations of the format CyberConnect2 added a binary struct to link them together but for IMOQ I suspect the information is hardcoded in the game itself.
+That means for specific files, the meshes are collapsed onto the origin (and in-game they will be placed correctly by the code but that's not available for our glb files).
+You'll see this for Mac Anu and some other towns, as well as fields (entrances, rocks, etc... are all superimposed at the origin).

 ## Textures